kimpro82/MyGame/AlphaCa/README.md

 ## [AlphaCa 2 (2016.03.13)](/AlphaCa#alphaca-ai-tic-tac-toe)

-- Judge the winner in more advanced way
+- Find the winner in more advanced way

-### 2. Judge the winner
+### 2. Find the winner

 ```r
 k=86532; a.arrow[,,k]                                                   # winner : 2nd player (8-4-6 on the '\' line)